johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.1.md

 #### Customize the plug in name

-Seeing "Pic Puller for Instagram" in your global navigation can be a quite long.
+Seeing "Pic Puller for Instagram" in your global navigation can be a longer than you may want.
 You can easily customize the name to be much shorter.
 You'll need to be an Admin to do this.
 It will affect all users.

 Click the gear icon and go to the Plugins page within the control panel.